 - A student and/or parent/guardian may appeal the out-of-school suspension decision of the principal to the Superintendent of Schools and the Board of Education. - Within five (5) days from the date the principal's decision is received by the parent/guardian or student, the student's parent/guardian may request, in writing, a review of the out-of-school suspension by the Superintendent.
 The Superintendent will schedule a hearing as soon as possible, notify the parent/guardian of the date, time and place of the hearing. - The Superintendent will review the facts, determine the guilt or innocence of the student, the reasonableness of the term of the suspension and decide to sustain, rescind, or to modify the out-of-school suspension.
 The Superintendent will notify the student's parent/guardian of the decision at the conclusion of the hearing. - If the student and/or parent/guardian is not satisfied with the action of the Superintendent, the student and/or parent/guardian may appeal that decision to the Board of Education by written notice to the Superintendent or Board Clerk within five (5) days after the Superintendent's decision.
 The student and/or parent/guardian will be notified in writing of the date, time and place of the Board of Education hearing at least 24 hours prior to the hearing.
 The student and the student's parent/guardian will have a right to be present in person at the hearing.
 Both the administration and the student or student's parent/guardian will have the right to present evidence and witnesses to support their position and to be represented by legal counsel.
 The Board of Education will determine the guilt or innocence of the student and the reasonableness of the term of the out-of-school suspension.
-The Board of Education WILL BE FINAL AND NONAPPEALABLE.
+The Board will sustain, rescind or modify the out-of-school suspension action.
+THE DECISION OF THE BOARD OF EDUCATION WILL BE FINAL AND NONAPPEALABLE.